Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Preliminaries

 Our quantity of interest is the average treatment effect (ATE) given by:

 An experiment on an i.i.d sample $\{(Y_i(1), Y_i(0), X_i)\}_{i=1}^n$ produces the following data:

-whose joint distribution is determined by $Q$, the potential outcomes expression, and the \emph{randomization procedure} which generates $\{A_i\}_{i=1}^n$.
+whose joint distribution is determined by $Q$, the potential outcomes expression (\ref{eq:pot}), and the \emph{randomization procedure} which generates $\{A_i\}_{i=1}^n$.
 We focus on the class of stratified randomization procedures: these randomization procedures first stratify according to baseline covariates and then assign treatment status independently across each of these strata.
-Moreover, we attempt to make minimal assumptions on how randomization is performed \emph{within} strata, in particular we do \emph{not} require the treatment assignment within each stratum to be independent across observations.
+However, we attempt to make minimal assumptions on the exact specification of the randomization procedure, and in particular we do \emph{not} require the treatment assignment within each stratum to be independent across observations.